Zwitschi/tysoepisodeguide/README.md

 1. Clone the repository
 2. Install the requirements with `pip install -r requirements.txt`
+3. Create and enable a virtual environment (venv) named "tyso" using the steps mentioned above.
-3. Create a `.env` file in the root directory of the repository
+4. Create a `.env` file in the root directory of the repository.
-4. Add the following to the `.env` file: `API_KEY=<your_api_key>`
+5. Add the following to the `.env` file: `API_KEY=<your_api_key>`
-5. Run `python setup.py install` to generate the episode guide
+6. Run `python setup.py install` to generate the episode guide.
-6. Make your changes
+7. Make your changes.
-7. Run `python setup.py install` to generate the episode guide
-8. Run `python app.py` to run the Flask app
+8. Run `python app.py` to run the Flask app and test your changes.
-9. Open `http://127.0.0.1:5000/` in a browser to view the episode guide
+9. Open `http://127.0.0.1:5000/` in a browser to view the episode guide and ensure your changes work as expected.
-10. Submit a pull request
+10. Submit a pull request, describing the changes you've made and any relevant information.

+By following these steps, you can create a virtual environment, set up the necessary environment variables, and contribute to the project while maintaining a clean and isolated development environment.

 ## License